Click here to find out whether you require a Visa to enter Germany.

 Omani students presently studying and residing abroad ( e.g. UK, USA, etc). need to apply for their Schengen visa at the German Embassy in their country of residence and not in Muscat.

 Until further notice the Embassy in Muscat is also processing visa applications from applicants with residence in Yemen.
+Applicants holding a Yemeni Passport please follow the regulations in force regarding recognition of Yemeni passports to enter Germany.

-OFFICIAL PASSPORTS (Diplomatic, Service an Special passports)
+Official passports (Diplomatic, Service an Special passports)

 The bilateral Agreement between the Federal Republic of Germany and the Sultanate of Oman on mutual exemption from visa requirements for holders of biometric Diplomatic, Special and Service passports authorizes visa-free travel to Germany for holders of biometric official Omani passports.